Teach for EPIK – English Program in Korea

 EPIK stands for English Program in Korea, a program sponsored by the Korean Ministry of Education.
 The EPIK Program was established in 1995 with the mandate to improve the English speaking abilities of students and teachers in Korea and to develop cultural exchanges.
-Through the EPIK Program over 1000 teachers are placed in ESL teaching jobs every year.
+Over 600 teachers are placed in the EPIK program each year.
 Reach To Teach works with the Korean Ministry of Education to place English Language Instructors (ELIs) in Korean public schools throughout the country.

 Are you eligible to teach for the EPIK Program in Korea?

 All applicants to the EPIK program must have one of the following: